Foundation Logo

 WHAT IS THE CANADIAN CENTURY CLUB PROGRAM?

 This has been designed to encourage individual participation in and contribution to the Civitan International Foundation of Canada.
-With a contribution of $100 to the Foundation, an individual is enrolled as a member of the "CANADIAN CENTURY CLUB "and is recognized with a plaque.
-Not only can an individual contribute to the "Canadian Century Club", but a Club or District can donate the money in the name of a Civitan or the other individual whom they wish to honour in this way.
-Naming a person as a Canadian Century Club member could be a special recognition for years of perfect attendance, work in the District or a different way of saying "thank you".
+With a contribution of $100 to the Foundation, an individual is enrolled as a member of the "CANADIAN CENTURY CLUB" and is recognized with a plaque.
+Not only can an individual contribute to the "Canadian Century Club", but a Club or District can donate the money in the name of a Civitan or other individual whom they wish to honour in this way.
+Naming a person as a Canadian Century Club Member could be a special recognition for years of perfect attendance, work in the District, or a different way of saying "thank you".

 Return